pinkest-nekomata/LaDS-Lore-Project/Characters/Aislinn.md

 > On the other end, chaos reigned: Gunshots, something like a beast's roar, and human screams.
 Amid the clamor, she heard Ginevra's voice.
 > "No matter what happens, don't leave Elysium.
 And..."
 > Her final words were drowned out by a massive explosion from the street.
+* "Something like a beast's roar" could describe a Wanderer, but Aislinn would likely specifically recognize this.
+So, this is likely a reference to a dragon's roar (which is heard many times in Beyond Cloudfall) and an indication that [[Sylus]] retains his dragon abilities in the main story timeline.
+(This is also supported by the rumors of him having horns and wings in [[02-02.01 Alone]])

 The [[2036 Disaster]] begins, casting the [[N109 Zone]] into months of chaos. [[Aislinn]] doesn't initially understand how/why she and [[Elysium]] remain unscathed:
 > Not until a black crow delivered its master's message: "The deal is done.
 I'll be taking the map."